 Other beauty companies that utilize upcycled ingredients work with commodity farms to coordinate the supply.
 A company that wants to make oil harvested from avocado seeds, for example, could work with a California avocado farm that mass-produces avocado food products like ready-made guacamole to use its discarded food waste to make beauty products.
 Meanwhile farms that turn tomato pulp into food items often throw away the skins, which happen to be a highly sought after part of the tomato when used in skin care because of its high levels of the antioxidant lycopene.

 Another company called Expanscience uses discarded avocado parts to create an active ingredient in an eye-care product.
 The avocado product, which comes from Peru, works with local farmers to utilize every part of the avocado.
-The French company helps cut back on food waste around the world, while advancing innovations in new products that can be
+The French company helps cut back on food waste around the world, while advancing innovations in new products.

 The cannabis industry is another industry that has a lot of room for growth in upcycled beauty.
 Hemp seeds, which are a part of the cannabis plant that are not used in recreational or medicinal cannabis products in the legal market, are often used in beauty products.
 As CBD becomes a massive trend among millennial and generation z consumers, there is major marketing value in utilizing upcycled cannabis ingredients in beauty products, especially since hemp seed oil is an effective active ingredient.